bifurcationkit/BifurcationKitDocs.jl/docs/src/guidelines.md

 > In practice, you don't need to know exactly $(x_0,p_0)$ to compute $\gamma$.
 Indeed, [`continuation`](@ref) will call [`newton`](@ref) to refine any initial guess that you pass.

+!!! tip "Textbook"
+    Only the basics of bifurcation theory is underlined here.
+We refer to [^Kuznetsov],[^haragus] for a more thorough description.

 ## Bifurcation analysis of Equilibria

 We can detect if the curve of solutions $\gamma$ crosses another curve of solutions $\gamma^{bif}$ *without knowing* $\gamma^{bif}$!
 The intersection point $(x^b,p^b)\in\gamma$ is called a bifurcation point and is such that $\partial_xF(x^b,p^b)$ is non invertible.
 When calling `γ = continuation(...)` with the option `detectBifurcation > 1` inside [`ContinuationPar`](@ref), the bifurcation points are automatically detected and stored in `γ.specialpoints`.